ansible/ansible/rst/patterns.rst

     ansible webservers -m service -a "name=httpd state=restarted"

-Within :doc:`playbooks`, these patterns can also be used, for even greater purposes.
+Within :doc:`playbooks`, these patterns can be used for even greater purposes.

 Anyway, to use Ansible, you'll first need to know how to tell Ansible which hosts in your inventory file to talk to.
 This is done by designating particular host names or groups of hosts.